Install SpinDB

 (101, '[2026-03-03, 2026-03-07)', 'Charlie');

--- ERROR: conflicting key value violates exclusion constraintThe database enforces non-overlapping ranges per room using a GiST index under the hood.
+-- ERROR: conflicting key value violates exclusion constraintThe database enforces non-overlapping ranges per room via a GiST index.
 No triggers, no application-side validation, no race conditions.
-This works with any range type: TSTZRANGE, DATERANGE, INT4RANGE, etc.
+Works with any range type: TSTZRANGE, DATERANGE, INT4RANGE, etc.

 Zero-Downtime NOT NULL with NOT VALID

-Adding a NOT NULL constraint to an existing column on a large production table used to require a full table scan under an AccessExclusiveLock, blocking all reads and writes.
-PostgreSQL 18 lets you split this into two steps:
+Adding NOT NULL to an existing column on a large table used to require a full table scan under an AccessExclusiveLock, blocking everything.
+PostgreSQL 18 lets you split it into two steps:

 CREATE TABLE users (